 You probably know that if you are injured in a car accident or at work, you could claim compensation for your suffering.
 But what happens if you’re injured in a public place and who do you claim against?
-In this guide to public place accident claims, we’re defining a public place as any building or location that members of the public can use without seeking permission.
+In this guide to claiming compensation for an accident in a public place, we’re defining a public place as any building or location that members of the public can use without seeking permission.
 Therefore, public places can include parks, footpaths, shopping centres, gyms, supermarkets, and train stations, to name but a few.

 Within this guide to public place accident claims, we’ll look at how to make a claim against the council or a business responsible for your accident.
 We’ll also consider how much compensation could be awarded for certain injuries.

 If you decide to make a public place accident claim, we are here to help.
 Our advisors offer a no-obligation, free assessment of any case.
 They’ll also provide advice on your options.
-Should your public place accident claim be strong enough, we could pass it to one of our solicitors.
-Our team have been representing clients for nearly decades.
-What’s more, they only take on cases with a reasonable chance of success meaning they always offer a No Win No Fee service.
+Should your claim be strong enough, we could pass it to one of our solicitors who will file your claim on a No Win No Fee basis.

 Once you have read this guide to public place accident claims, please call 0800 6524 881 if you wish to start the ball rolling or would like any questions answered.